fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 framework**.

 As it currently stood, Jumpy was made out of a strange combination of Bones and Bevy.
-There was `jumpy_core`, which was built on Bones and it's clunky Bevy asset integration, and then there was `jumpy` proper, which was a Bevy game that used `jumpy_core` for the gameplay section of the game.
+There was `jumpy_core`, which was built on Bones and its clunky Bevy asset integration, and then there was `jumpy` proper, which was a Bevy game that used `jumpy_core` for the gameplay section of the game.

 Inside `jumpy` you had to deal with the Bones ECS _and_ the Bevy ECS and dealing with that juggle was not super pretty.
-It was confusing, and it made it probably twice as confusing for contributors who, depending on what part of the game they want to contribute to, have to learn two different game engines that are eerily similar, but still very different.
+It was confusing, and it made it probably twice as confusing for contributors who, depending on what part of the game they want to contribute to, would have to learn two different game engines that are eerily similar, but still very different.

-On top of all of this, there were tons of things that we were doing in Jumpy that we would rather be done in bones, so that other games could take advantage of it, and so that Jumpy could stay focused on what makes Jumpy unique.
+On top of all of this, there were tons of things that we were doing in Jumpy that we would rather be doing in Bones so that other games could take advantage of it, and so that Jumpy could stay focused on what makes Jumpy unique.

 This called for the Bones Framework, so that we could make Jumpy a Bones game, not a "Bones + lots of glue + Bevy" game.

-So, while we migrated to the new schema design, and made a new asset system, we _also_ started moving parts of Jumpy out of Jumpy and into Bones.
+Therefore, while we migrated to the new schema design and made a new asset system, we _also_ started moving parts of Jumpy out of Jumpy and into Bones.
 We migrated things like the localization system and, importantly, our egui components.
 Migrating egui to Bones was a big win because, previously, there was no way to do UI from inside of the Bones world.
 All of the UI was trapped outside in the Bevy part of Jumpy.
 Now though, Bones